rohitgonnade/AmazonLinux_wsl_setup/README.md

-# AmazonLinux_wsl_setup
+# Amazon Linux WSL Setup

 ## Intro
-An automated script to create Amazon Linux to be used in Windows WSL subsystem with predefined packages in Dockerfile.
+An automated script to create Amazon Linux 2023 to be used in Windows WSL subsystem with predefined packages in Dockerfile.

 ## Preparation